 What is the solar tax credit?

 The federal solar tax credit, also known as the investment tax credit (ITC), allows you to deduct 30 percent of the cost of installing a solar energy system from your federal taxes.
 The ITC applies to both residential and commercial systems, and there is no cap on its value.
-Thanks to the ITC, the average EnergySage Solar Marketplace shopper saved over $5,000 on the cost of going solar in 2017.
+Thanks to the ITC, the average EnergySage Solar Marketplace shopper saves over $5,000 on the cost of going solar in 2019.

 What does the federal solar tax credit extension mean for the solar industry?

 The federal ITC was originally established by the Energy Policy Act of 2005 and was set to expire at the end of 2007.
 A series of extensions pushed the expiration date back to the end of 2016, but experts believed that an additional five-year extension would bring the solar industry to its full maturity.
 Thanks to the spending bill that Congress passed in late December 2015, the tax credit is now available to homeowners in some form through 2021.
 Here are the specifics:

 - 2016 – 2019: The tax credit remains at 30 percent of the cost of the system.
-This means that in 2017, you can still get a major discounted price for your solar panel system.
+This means you can still get a major discount off the price for your solar panel system.

 - 2020-2022: Owners of new residential and commercial solar can deduct 26 percent of the cost of the system from their taxes.